conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 ### conventionalCommitsParser([options])

-Returns an object stream.
+Returns an transform stream.
 If there is any malformed commits it will be gracefully ignored (an empty data will be emitted so down stream can notice).

 #### options